Hopalong Cassidy (TV series): Influence and legacy

 The series and character were so popular that Hopalong Cassidy was featured on the cover of national magazines such as Look, Life, and Time.

 Boyd earned millions from the series ($800,000 in 1950 alone), mostly from merchandise licensing and endorsement deals.
-In 1950, Hopalong Cassidy was featured on the first lunchbox to bear an image, causing sales of Aladdin Industries lunch boxes to jump from 50,000 units to 600,000 units per year.
+In 1950, Hopalong Cassidy was featured on the first lunchbox to bear an image, causing sales of Aladdin lunch boxes to jump from 50,000 units to 600,000 units per year.
 In 1950, more than 100 companies manufactured $70 million of Hopalong Cassidy products, including children's dinnerware, pillows, roller skates, soap, wristwatches (made by Timex), and jackknives.
 The 1951 Christmas song "It's Beginning to Look a Lot Like Christmas" by Meredith Willson mentions "A pair of Hopalong boots" in its list of gifts that children will want.

 There was a new demand for Hopalong Cassidy features in movie theaters, and Boyd licensed reissue distributor Film Classics to make new film prints and advertising accessories.
 Another 1950 enterprise saw the home-movie company Castle Films manufacturing condensed versions of the Paramount films for 16 mm and 8 mm film projectors; they were sold through 1966.
-Also, in January 1950 Dan Spiegel began to draw a syndicated comic strip with scripts by Royal King Cole; the strip lasted until 1955.
+Also, in January 1950 Dan Spiegel began to draw a syndicated comic strip with scripts by screenwriter Royal King Cole; the strip lasted until 1955.

 The success of the show and tie-ins inspired juvenile television westerns such as The Range Rider, Tales of the Texas Rangers, Annie Oakley, The Gene Autry Show, and The Roy Rogers Show.